 Especially a bundle enclosed in a wrapping and bound fast with cords.
 Meaning "set of persons" (usually of a low character) is from late 14c. and is older than sense of "group of instinctively herding hunting animals" (mid-15c.).
 Extended to "complete set of playing cards" (1590s), floating ice (1791), bundled cigarettes (1865), and submarines (1943).

 Meaning "knapsack on a frame" is attested from 1916.
 Pack of lies is attested from 1763.
 Meaning "a person of low character" (usually with naughty) is by 1520s.

 late 14c., pakken, "to put together in a pack, bundle (something) up," from pack (n.), possibly influenced by Anglo-French empaker (late 13c.) and Medieval Latin paccare "pack," both of which are from Germanic (compare Middle Dutch packen).

 Meaning "pack compactly, cram or crowd together" is from mid-15c.
 Sense of "to fill (a container) with things arranged more or less methodically" is from late 15c.
 Meaning "to go away, leave" is from mid-15c.
 Meaning "to force or press down or together firmly" (of dirt, snow, etc.) is by 1850.

 Some senses suggesting "make secret arrangement, manipulate so as to serve one's purposes" are from an Elizabethan mispronunciation of pact, as in pack the cards (1590s) "arrange the deck so as to give one undue advantage."
-The sense of "to carry or convey in a pack" (1805) led to general sense of "to carry in any manner;" hence "to be capable of delivering" (a punch, etc.), attested from 1921, and pack heat "carry a gun," 1940s underworld slang.
+The sense of "to carry or convey in a pack" (1805) led to the general sense of "to carry in any manner;" hence "to be capable of delivering" (a punch, etc.), attested from 1921, and pack heat "carry a gun," 1940s underworld slang.
 To pack it up "give up, finish" is by 1942.
 Related: Packed; packing.